timOTdev/0019_es6_for_everyone/notes.md

 ```

 ### Converting arguments object to an array
-- Common use case because "arguments" reserve keyword is not a real array
+- Common use case because `arguments` reserve keyword is not a real array
 ```js
 function sumAll() {
     console.log(arguments); // Arrayish, not an array